sklappal/retrogame/src/components/rendering/gpu/README.md

 Texturing is generated on the fly with some kind of procedural noise algorithm

 INPUT: Game State, Lights, Visiblity Texture, Occluders
-OUTPUT: Lighting applied to the scene rendered on the screen
+OUTPUT: Lighting applied to the scene  = Main Texture

+## Post Processing

+Apply post processing effects on the main texture

+INPUT: Main texture
+OUTPUT: Render post processed texture on screen